 There would be outrage.

-Look at what look at the agenda of Trump.
+Look at the agenda of Trump.

 Well, remember, it was Republicans that referred to Reagan as the amiable dunce.

-It wasn't Democrats or Voodoo Economics.
+It wasn't Democrats or voodoo economics.

 That wasn't the Democrats.